MicrosoftDocs/power-platform/power-platform/admin/replicate-data-microsoft-azure-sql-database.md

 > [!NOTE]
-> North America customers should add IP addresses to an approved list for both East US and West US.
+> North American customers should add IP addresses to an approved list for both East US and West US.
+>
-> In order to prevent any disruptions to data synchronization, Customers should keep new IP address and old IP address
+> To prevent any disruptions to data synchronization, customers should keep new IP address and old IP address.

 ## Known issues